-It is important to understand that if you receive a Centrelink income, Centrelink does not tell FACS Housing about any changes to a person’s income details, even if you participate in the Income Confirmation Scheme.
+It is important to understand that if you receive a Centrelink income, Centrelink does not tell DCJ Housing about any changes to a person’s income details, even if you participate in the Income Confirmation Scheme.

 You should tell us about the following type of changes:

 - the number of people living in your home, for example, the birth of a child or someone moving in or out of your home

 - anyone staying consistently and regularly in your home

 - your household income, for example, someone starting work, a change in Centrelink benefit, someone stopping work

 - anyone in your household who is self employed or running their own business

 - any assets, such as savings, shares, dividends that you or a member of household have